codetojoy/vending_machine_groovy_javaesque/README.txt

 *** Introduction

-This is a work-in-progress for the Vending Machine example, as highlighted by the Lambda Lounge.
+This is an example for the Vending Machine, as highlighted by the Lambda Lounge.

 http://lambdalounge.org/meeting-archive/